AdobeDocs/experience-manager-cloud-manager.en/help/using/using-cloud-manager.md

 private static final String SERVICE_PASSWORD = "password";
 ```

-Then the customer should take SonarQube's warning to heart and remove the hardcoded password.
+Then the customer should take SonarQube's warning to heart and remove the hard-coded password.
 They will still, however, need to add the `@SuppressWarnings` annotation since the SonarQube rule is actually being triggered by the term `password`.

 >[!NOTE]
 >